vasiliadi/magichat/README.md

 where `host`, `port`, `database`, `username` and `password` replace with yours.

+For local testing modify `secrets.toml` in `.streamlit` folder with your data.

 Free PostgreSQL nodes avalible on [neon.tech](https://neon.tech/) or [elephantsql.com](https://www.elephantsql.com/) or wherever you want.